15 March 2020

 UP AND COMING EVENTS

-What does Doing Business with Asia mean for Australia in this new decade?
+Through an excellent panel discussion we had the opportunity to talk about what Doing Business in Asia means for Australia at this time of economic uncertainty and the global humanitarian crisis caused by the coronavirus.
 Economic powerhouses in Asia, Australia’s geographic proximity to Asian markets and the recent FTAs offer huge opportunities for further trade and investment.
-But how can Australia overcome the downside of this closer than ever link with Asia?
-Join us for a panel discussion with insights into the key opportunities and challenges for Australians doing business in Asia in the next decade!
+Insights guided discussion into how Australia could overcome the downside of closer than ever links with Asia and highlighted key opportunities and challenges for Australians doing business in Asia in the next decade.

 - Mr. David Thomas, Founder and CEO of Think Global Consulting and President of the Australia China SME Association (ACSME).
 Think Global Consulting facilitates business and investment between developed and emerging markets, particularly in China.
 Mr. Thomas is a renowned keynote speaker, thought leader and entrepreneur focused on providing business leaders with the knowledge and tools to navigate the cross-cultural challenges involved in doing business in Asia Pacific and helping them develop their own strategy for success in the region.
 He is well known in Australia as a ‘China Expert’ with a wealth of experience in financial services, business and investment, having lived and worked in London, Hong Kong and Sydney.
 Over the past thirty years, he has inspired, motivated and educated global business leaders, entrepreneurs and investors to pay attention to the massive growth potential offered by modern China and other emerging countries and taken them on a journey to identify and build long-term business and investment relationships.